DMZ launches ‘Women Founders Accelerator Program’ to Improve Gender Gap in Canada’s Tech Sector

 Applications to the DMZ Women Founders program will open on February 15, 2018 and will close on March 20, 2018.
 For more information, eligibility and to apply, visit dmz.to/womenfounders.

-About DMZ at Ryerson University: The DMZ at Ryerson University is the leading business incubator for technology startups in Canada.
+About DMZ at Toronto Metropolitan University: The DMZ at Toronto Metropolitan University is the leading business incubator for technology startups in Canada.
 The top-ranked university incubator in North America and third in the world, it helps high-potential startups grow and scale their business by connecting them with customers, capital, coaches and a community of innovators.
 Since launching in 2010, it has incubated 313 startups that have raised $395 million in seed funding and have fostered the creation of more than 3,000 jobs.
-For more information, visit http://dmz.ryerson.ca
+For more information, visit https://dmz.ryerson.ca/

 Scotiabank is Canada’s international bank and a leading financial services provider in North America, Latin America, the Caribbean and Central America, and Asia-Pacific.
 We are dedicated to helping our 24 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
 With a team of more than 88,000 employees and assets of over $915 billion (as at October 31, 2017), Scotiabank trades on the Toronto (TSX: BNS) and New York Exchanges (NYSE: BNS).
 For more information, please visit www.scotiabank.com and follow us on Twitter @Scotiabank.